Jeevitha-aj-Github/mri-low-snr-fitting-dl/README.md

 ### *Why this matters*
 This proof-of-concept aligns with current work in robust perfusion and permeability MRI modelling, and demonstrates how data-driven priors can stabilise parameter estimation in low-SNR regimes.
+### 🔍 Why this project matters
+This project reflects my MSc thesis focus on noise-robust MRI signal modelling.
+The techniques used here (parameter fitting, reconstruction under low SNR conditions and evaluation metrics such as PSNR/SSIM) are directly relevant to quantitative imaging and biomarker extraction in precision medicine.